 But does it answer the EMD question?
 Yes it does.
 I don’t rank for it’s main keyword and it only gets visitors because it has content.

-Last site: Has over 60 posts.
+Last site: Has over 60 posts and also uses an exact match domain.

 I currently am ranked on the 3rd or 4th page for the main keyword so that should tell you how much weight EMDs do NOT carry anymore.
 For a keyword with such small competition, you would think I’d have a higher position if the whole EMD theory was true, it obviously isn’t!